viraj-kabbur/user_manuals/school-admin/home-page.md

 ***

-Link below will help School Admins understand about Lesson Plans -
+Link below will help School/University Admins understand about Lesson Plans -

 * What are Lesson Plans?
 * How do they work?